duriandurino/aginod/ADMIN_SETUP.md

 ## Making Yourself the First Admin

-After you sign in with Facebook for the first time, you need to promote yourself to admin role.
+After you sign in with Google for the first time, you need to promote yourself to admin role.

 ### Step 1: Sign In

 1. Go to your deployed app or `http://localhost:3000`
-2. Click "Continue with Facebook"
+2. Click "Continue with Google"
-3. Complete the Facebook authentication
+3. Complete the Google authentication
 4. You'll be redirected to the dashboard

 ### Step 2: Get Your Email

 Your email is visible in the dashboard header.
-Note it down (it's your Facebook email).
+Note it down (it's your Google email).

 ### Step 3: Promote to Admin